triton-inference-server/server/docs/model_configuration.md

 the specific ways described above, *max_batch_size* must be set to zero.

+When a model is using the auto-complete feature, a default maximum batch size may may be set by using the `--default-max-batch-size=<int>` command line switch.
+This allows all models which are capable of batching and which make use of auto-complete to have a non-zero maximum batch size, provided the backend which initializes the model uses this value.
+This value is set to 4 by default.
+While no Triton supported backends implement this feature, custom backends and third-party backends may make use of this value by obtaining it from the `TRITONBACKEND_Model` during auto-complete handling.

 ### Inputs and Outputs

 Each model input and output must specify a name, datatype, and shape.